frobino/EclipseTrainingSlides/tracecompass/slides.md

 subtitle: API

 - `AbstractSegmentStatisticsAnalysis`
-	- An abstract class that helps create a statistics module reusing an existing segment store provider (i.e. an other module).
+	- An abstract class that helps create a statistics module reusing an existing segment store provider (i.e. another module).
 	- `getSegmentType`: returns the segment type to compute the statistics for.
 	- `getSegmentProviderAnalysis`: returns an existing segmentstore provider.